OpenTermsArchive/contrib-versions/AmazonAlexa/Terms of Service.md

 **3.7 Disclaimer of Warranties and Limitation of Liability.
 Without limiting the Disclaimer of Warranties and Limitation of Liability terms in the Amazon.com Conditions of Use, and unless otherwise required by applicable law, in no event will our or our licensors' or our service providers' aggregate liability with respect to any claim arising from or relating to this Agreement or your use of Alexa exceed fifty dollars ($50).**

-**3.8 Contact Information.** For help with Alexa or resolving other issues, please contact Customer Service by e-mail: alexa-support@amazon.com or by phone at 1-877-375-9365 (toll free) when dialing in the US or at (206) 922-0197 (charges may apply) when dialing outside the US.
+**3.8 Contact Information.** For help with Alexa or resolving other issues, please contact Customer Service (https://www.amazon.com/contact-us)

 **Alexa Communication Schedule**